 The palo verde is an icon of the Sonoran Desert and an increasingly popular native tree in Southern California.
-Although its seeds germinate readily, palo verde cannot be cultivated from cuttings: seed is essential to its propagation.
-Seeds of the species are hard to come by in the trade and its availability is out shown by the popular cultivar ‘Desert Museum.’
+Although its seeds germinate readily, palo verde cannot be readily cultivated from cuttings: seed is essential to its propagation.
+Seeds of the species are hard to come by in the trade, and its availability is outshown by the popular cultivar ‘Desert Museum’.

 With ready access to seed, our team was on the job.
 Ripe seed pods were collected from the stock plants in August 2017.
 Seed program staff removed seed from pods, examined for them for pest activity and viability, assigned a catalog number, and then gave seed to propagation and offered some to customers through the store.

 Our prop program sowed the high-viability seed from May 2018 until early summer.
-In general with thick-coated members of the Fabaceae family, particularly lupines, seeds are soaked in hot– near boiling – water overnight and then sown immediately, this time into two-inch pots.
-By August, the rapidly growing seedlings were ready to be moved to up to 1 gallon containers.
-They were more than a foot tall within a short time.
+In general, as with many members of the Fabaceae family (particularly lupines), thick-coated seeds are soaked in hot – near boiling – water overnight and then sown immediately – in our case, directly into two-inch pots.
+By August, the rapidly growing seedlings were ready to be moved up to 1 gallon containers, where they grew to over one-foot tall within a short time.

 On to the sales yard!
 TPF is offering 5 gallon and 1 gallon plants for sale this fall.
 Check the inventory for current availability.
 We are very pleased to offer this alternative for those who would prefer the species to the ‘Desert Museum’ cultivar.